MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-The first computer "bug" was actually a real bug!
-In 1947, Grace Hopper, a computer scientist, removed a moth that was stuck in a relay of the Harvard Mark II computer and then coined the term "debugging" to describe fixing computer issues.
-The moth is preserved in the Smithsonian Museum.
+Did you know that the first actual computer "bug" was a real bug?
+In 1947, researchers working on a Mark II computer at Harvard University discovered a moth stuck in one of the components.
+They taped the insect in their logbook and labeled it as the "First actual case of bug being found".
+This how the term "debugging" was born.